tum-esi/IRS/README.md

 			- the output is visible in the event logs section below.

 - possible tasks are: manual_task, notify, automated_task, add2, add,
-- other tasks can be added in the response-toolkit folder under the file `tasks.py`
+- other tasks can be added in the response-manager folder under the file `tasks.py`

 ## docker connection string